cmendible/cmendible.github.io/_posts/2016-10-24-use-net-core-create-azure-blob-storage-sas-keys.md

 ```
 ## 2. Create a StorageEntitySas class to hold the SAS key
 ---
-The following class will hold de blob Uri and the SAS credentials.</p>
+The following class will hold de blob Uri and the SAS credentials.

 ``` csharp
     public struct StorageEntitySas